Bercow Stitches Up Parliamentary Votes Yet Again -

 - E (Kyle) – Second referendum – already rejected 295-268

-Bercow refused to allow any Brexiteer motions including John Baron’s amendment A on a unilateral right of exit from the backstop.
+Bercow refused to allow any Brexiteer motions including John Baron’s Motion A on a unilateral right of exit from the backstop.
 Despite this previously securing a majority in the Commons in the form of the Brady Amendment.

+To be fair Joanna Cherry’s is slightly different from the one rejected last time.
+It now also contains the bonkers provisions of launching a formal public inquiry to come up with a new kind of Brexit, which might then be put to the public in a second referendum to give the Government permission to re-trigger Article 50 and try to re-negotiate it with the EU months or even years down the line.
+If it sounds mad it’s because it is – it was literally written by Jolyon Maugham…

-Bercow is now busy tying himself in knots trying to explain why he refused to allow the Government to use a secondary motion to allow it to bring back a meaningful vote, but will allow Hilary Benn and Oliver Letwin to use a secondary motion to bring back identical votes twice in just 4 sitting days.
+Bercow is now busy tying himself in knots trying to explain why he refused to allow the Government to use a secondary motion to bring back a Meaningful Vote, but will allow Hilary Benn and Oliver Letwin’s secondary motion to bring back identical Indicative Votes twice in just four sitting days.
 Of all the institutions which have lost the public’s trust over their attempts to subvert Brexit, none have been damaged more than the Office of the Speaker…